Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The template files are handled just as during a real script run, but only saved to the folder passed by the parameters AdditionalSignaturePath and AdditionalSignaturePath folder.

 `SimulateUser` is a mandatory parameter for simulation mode.
 This value replaces the currently logged in user.
-Use a logon name in the format 'Domain\User' or a Universal Principal Name (UPN, looks like an e-mail-address, but is not neecessarily one).
+Use a logon name in the format 'Domain\User' or a Universal Principal Name (UPN, looks like an e-mail address, but is not neecessarily one).

 `SimulateMailboxes` is optional for simulation mode, although highly recommended.
 It is a comma separated list of e-mail addresses replacing the list of mailboxes otherwise gathered from the registry.